joshcawthorne/Garry-Monk-Bot-Version-2/README.md

 Most of the bot is vanilla Javascript, though I'm using Node.js and Heroku to power the bot's ability to Tweet randomly, with no prior interaction from a user.
 This code is currently not available on the repo.

+# What's the latest thing you've added?

+- 28/09/17 - Add API to impliment live scores, team form and upcoming game.
+           - This update is yet to be merged with TweetEngine 2.0.
+- 08/09/17 - Begin work on TweetEngine 2.0, for more realistic and detailed Tweets.

 # What functionality is missing?

 - Tweets based on a win, draw or loss.
 (In Progress)